Black Celebration: Production

-Typical of Depeche Mode's previous few albums, Gore arrived at the sessions with demos of new songs for the album, and, determined to make their new album "a lot heavier, harder and darker [than their previous album]", brought in demos that were less structured and formal than he had in the past.
-Miller and the band's label, Mute records, upon hearing the demos, were concerned about the morbid, slow demos, and worried that they lacked any radio-friendly singles.
+Miller and the band's label, Mute Records, upon hearing the demos, were concerned about the morbid, slow songs, and worried that they lacked any radio-friendly singles.
+Said Gore, "they were saying that they didn't feel we had a single - I wasn't up to standard.
+I just freaked out!
+I thought something was going really wrong if we were starting to rely on pluggers and marketing people to tell us what we should be doing."
 After a week-long standoff, Miller and the label relented, allowing the band to "make the record you want to make."
 This stand-off preceded a tense 120 days in the studio, with the band and producers working 14 hours a day to complete the album, with few days off.
 Adding to the tension was that both Miller and Gareth Jones returned in their production roles from the band's previous album, but alongside them was now Alan Wilder, who had grown into production responsibilities for their music over the past few years.
 With three co-producers sharing space at the production desk, Miller said "Alan [Wilder] was becoming very adept in that studio-bod role which I'd filled before.
 That left my own position less defined but I still had a very strong point of view.
 I think that created a lot of tension."
 In addition, the entire group worked under tight timelines, intending to finish recording and mixing all their material, as well as completing all artwork for their album and singles, by Christmas 1985, although they missed this deadline and ended up working into the first few months of 1986.
-Years later, Miller remembered that the Celebration sessions "turned in a nightmare ...
+Years later, Miller remembered that the Black Celebration sessions "turned in a nightmare ...
 There was definitely tension in the studio" as a result of the "live the album" ethos of recording.
-Alan Wilder said that the way the album was made, combined with Miller's brooding and Gore's dark songs, resulted in an "underlying darkness" in the material they created.
+Wilder said that the way the album was made, combined with Miller's brooding and Gore's dark songs, resulted in an "underlying darkness" in the material they created.
 In an attempt to cope with the stress of the album's production, the band and production crew smoked a lot of marijuana while recording the album, and this instilled a feeling of paranoia in the sessions.